-You are the future of fitness.
+You are the future of personal training.
 Sounds cliche, I know.
 But seriously, what direction would you like to see the health and fitness industry go?

 To find out the future of fitness, observe what’s happening right now.
 The future is truly just a series of present moments – leading us to the next step.